ToolsForHumans/zag/doc/source/user/examples.rst

  Examples
 ==========

-While developing TaskFlow the team has worked *hard* to make sure the various concepts are explained by *relevant* examples.
+While developing Zag the team has worked *hard* to make sure the various concepts are explained by *relevant* examples.
 Here are a few selected examples to get started (ordered by *perceived* complexity):

-To explore more of these examples please check out the `examples`_ directory in the TaskFlow `source tree`_.
+To explore more of these examples please check out the `examples`_ directory in the Zag `source tree`_.

 .. note::